 SCIENCE OF SCIENCE

-Through DARPA's Systematizing Confidence in Open Research and Evidence (SCORE) program, we are developing artificial prediction markets to evaluate the reproducibility of published research claims in the social and behavioral science literatures.
-Markets are populated by artificial agents; they will be trained and updated within human-expert prediction markets, but deployable offline.
+Recently, through DARPA's Systematizing Confidence in Open Research and Evidence (SCORE) program, we developed artificial prediction markets to evaluate the replicability of published research claims in the social and behavioral science literatures.
+Markets were populated by artificial agents; they will be trained and updated within human-expert prediction markets, but deployable offline.
 This line of work aims to improve our understanding of the robustness of the existing social science literature and highlight paths forward for a more credible, interpretable scholarly record.

 -